flaviu-gostin/xrd_analysis_workflow/data/README.md

+# TO DO

+Copy here the data rules from the main Makefile.

 # The data/ directory

 The data/ directory contains only raw data (processed data is located in the results/ directory).
 Because the raw data is large, it is stored separately on (Zenodo, not yet really).
 For each dataset there are two files, e.g. PS_1p3V_b.hdf and PS_1p3V_b.nxs.
 Both are HDF5 files.
 The *.hdf files contain the actual stack of two-dimensional diffraction images.
 The *.nxs files contain beamline setup parameters and some identifiers.

 Filenames explained: